talltechy/scripts_snippets/auto-update.md

 - You may need to run the script as root or with `sudo` to perform system updates and upgrades.
 - Set the `AUTO_UPDATE_EMAIL` and `ENABLE_SMTP` environment variables in the configuration file.
 - Ensure that `msmtp` or a similar secure email sending tool is installed and configured on your system.
+- Use `gpg` to encrypt your SMTP password and set the `GPG_PASSPHRASE` environment variable securely.